-Act tion Description Plan Alignment Required Resources 1 Promote Energy Efficiency and Performance Tips to the Public (Next Step) Through advertisements, social media, special event engagement, and the AmeriCorps program, provide the public with practical tips and strategies they can implement in their home or business.
-1.1 - 1.2, 1.6 Financial, City Staff (CMO, COM, OTH), Community Action 2 Partner with Stakeholders to Promote Green Building and Rehabilitation (New) Work with existing community organizations such as the Home Builders Association, Iowa City Area Association of Realtors, The Greater Iowa City Landlord Association, the Johnson Clean Energy District and the Chamber of Commerce to promote green building practices.
-1.1-1.4 Financial, City Staff (NDS, CMO, OTH), Community Action 3 Encourage the Local Realtor Community to Include Energy Performance in the Multiple Listing Services (MLS) Property Inventory (New) Homebuyers utilize MLS data to influence purchasing decisions.
+Bui ldings: Education Act ion Description Plan Alignment Required Resources 1 Promote Energy Efficiency and Performance Tips to the Public (Next Step) Phase 1 Through advertisements, social media, special event and everyday engagement, a Climate Ambassador Program, and the AmeriCorps program, provide the public with practical tips and strategies they can implement in their home or business.
+Commission suggests work with ICCSD to promote student and family engagement and leverage educational tie-ins.
+Recommends a website to showcase home energy efficiency success stories and working with MidAmerican and the University of Iowa to establish resident-friendly data and reporting tools.
+1.1 - 1.2, 1.6 Financial, City Staff (CMO, COM, EHR, OTH), Community Action 2 Partner with Stakeholders to Promote Green Building and Rehabilitation (New) Phase 1 Work with existing community organizations such as the Home Builders Association, Iowa City Area Association of Realtors, The Greater Iowa City Landlord Association, the Johnson Clean Energy District and the Chamber of Commerce to promote green building practices.
+Commission recommends inclusion of staff from other jurisdictions whose work intersects with green buildings and from explicit attention to equity, including adding equity stakeholders and applying practices to affordable housing.
+1.1-1.4 Financial, City Staff (NDS, CMO, EHR, OTH), Community Action 3 Encourage the Local Realtor Community to Include Energy Performance in the Multiple Listing Services (MLS) Property Inventory (New) Phase 1 Homebuyers utilize MLS data to influence purchasing decisions.
 Energy performance is not currently a part of local MLS inventories but could help homebuyers make educated decisions and encourage sellers to proactively improve efficiency.
-1.1 & 1.6 Financial (CMO, OTH), Community Action
+Action to encourage a "home energy score" has been successful in communities across the country and may drive public 1.1 & 1.6 Financial (CMO, OTH), Community Action